Rittenhouse tells Fox News he’s ‘not a racist person,’ backs Black Lives Matter - NewsBreak

 The shootings quickly made Rittenhouse a rallying cry for supporters of Second Amendment rights and those angered by the sometimes violent protests seen in some American cities after Floyd’s death.

 Rittenhouse was photographed in a bar before the trial with apparent members of the far-right Proud Boys.
-Rittenhouse’s attorneys have said he is not a white supremacist.TSA workers face vaccine deadline Monday
+Rittenhouse’s attorneys have said he is not a white supremacist.Victims in Andrews ISD bus crash identified by DPS, band director among those killed

 “I’m not a racist person.
 I support the BLM movement, I support peacefully demonstrating,” Rittenhouse tells Carlson in excerpts of the interview released by Fox News ahead of its airing.